hmcts/fpl-ccd-configuration/service/README.md

  ```bash
   docker-compose build
 ```
  Run the distribution (created in `build/install/service` directory) by executing the following command:
  ```bash
   docker-compose up
 ```
- This will start the API container exposing the application's port (set to `4000` in this template app).
+ This will start the API container exposing the application's port (set to `4000` in this app).
  In order to test if the application is up, you can call its health endpoint:
  ```bash
   curl http://localhost:4000/health